Home > Academics > Undergraduate > Undergrad Research Opportunities

 Multidisciplinary Design Program (MDP)

-The Multidisciplinary Design Program provides team-based, “learn by doing” opportunities through participation on ongoing faculty research teams.
+The Multidisciplinary Design Program at Michigan Engineering provides team-based, “learn by doing” opportunities through participation on ongoing faculty research teams.
 With MDP, you can: apply what you learn in class to engineering research; gain the technical and professional skills necessary to thrive in engineering research or professional settings; and experience how people from multiple disciplines collaborate within a team.
 In addition to skilled technical roles, teams offer Apprentice Researcher positions for first and second year students to develop their skills through mentoring by experienced members of the team.
 A minimum of two semesters participation (2 credits per term) is required.
 Students are encouraged to participate on their team throughout their degree.
 Experienced MDP students have presented at research and professional conferences, participated in University patents, and co-authored publications.
 Experienced students have also taken on leadership roles on their teams.

 Summer Undergraduate Research in Engineering (SURE) Program

-The Summer Undergraduate Research in Engineering (SURE) offers summer research internships to outstanding undergraduate students who have completed their sophomore or junior year (preference will be given to those who have completed three years of study) by the time of their internship.
+The Summer Undergraduate Research in Engineering (SURE) at Michigan Engineering offers summer research internships to outstanding undergraduate students who have completed their sophomore or junior year (preference will be given to those who have completed three years of study) by the time of their internship.
 Participants have the opportunity to conduct 10-12 weeks of full-time summer research with an EECS faculty member on a research project defined by the faculty.
 Applicants for EECS SURE projects should list on the application their top three areas of interest in preference order.

 Note: CSE students may also apply for SURE projects offered through the ECE Division of EECS.
 To see ECE SURE projects, please visit this page.